jyyulab/Spotiphy/docs/source/install.rst

 Installation
 =====================

-To install Spotiphy, it is recommended to create a separate conda environment.
-This approach helps to manage dependencies and avoid conflicts with other packages.
+To install Spotiphy, we recommend creating a separate conda environment.
+This helps manage dependencies and avoid conflicts with other packages.

 .. code-block::